 Full course description

-- compare and contrast studies in organizational psychology;
+- compare and contrast studies in organisational psychology and find research gaps;

-- contribute to group assignments that require generating a research or intervention proposal and producing educational materials on a humanitarian issue, thus promoting global citizenship;
+- contribute to group assignments that require generating an intervention proposal;

 - present scientific articles to peers.